 In the previous section, we presented a general framework for analysis of vulnerability.
 For the general applicability of the framework in different genotype prediction scenarios, we assumed that the attacker can correctly reconstruct the a posteriori distribution of genotypes given the gene expression levels, which is then used to estimate the MAP genotype.
 In general, correct reconstruction of the a posteriori distribution of the genotypes given expression levels may not be possible because the knowledge of only the phenotype-genotype correlation coefficient is not enough to regenerate the a-posteriori distribution of genotypes given the expression levels.

 In this section, we present a simple approach for estimating the a posteriori distribution of eQTL genotypes given the expression levels.
 For this, the attacker exploits the knowledge that the eQTL genotypes and expression levels are linearly correlated with each other and therefore extremes of the gene expression levels (highest and smallest expression levels) coincide with extremes of the genotypes (homozygous genotypes).
-Therefore, given the gradient of association, the attacker can very roughly estimate the joint distribution of the eQTL genotypes and expression levels.
-This idea is illustrated Fig XX.
-Using the joint distribution, the attacker can compute the a posteriori distribution of genotypes given gene expression levels.
+Therefore, given the gradient of association, the attacker can very roughly estimate coarsely the joint distribution of the genotypes and expression levels.
+This idea is illustrated Fig 5a.
+Using the joint distribution estimate, the attacker can compute the a posteriori distribution of genotypes given gene expression levels.
 To quantify the extremeness of expression levels, we use a statistic we termed extremity.
 For the gene expression levels for kth eQTL, ek, extremity of the jth individual with expression level ek,j is defined as

 extremityek,j=rank of ek,jin {ek,1,ek,2,…, ek,ne}ne-0.5.

 Extremity is bounded between -0.5 and 0.5.
-Figure SXX shows the mean absolute extremity distribution of all the gene expression levels for all the individuals.
+Figure S4 shows the mean absolute extremity distribution of all the gene expression levels for all the individuals.
 The posterior distribution of kth eQTL genotypes can be formulated as

 PVk=0 Ek=ek,j)=0 if extremityek,j×ρEk,Vk>0 1 otherwise